zagrebmukerjee/ZagrebClassNotes/Polsci Notes/PLSC 518 Game Theory/Game Theory IV - Extensive Form Games.md

 Want an SGPNE.
 Need another equilibrium concept: stationarity.
 Stationary $\subseteq$ SGPNE $\subseteq$ nash equilibria.

 ### Stationarity
 I require my voting behavior to be purely a function of the offer, and the offer I make is the same.
 Not the history of proposing or voting behavior.
 Thus - no punishments etc.

 If we don't add this assumption to this model, then really anything is describable as an equilibrium.
 There is some degree of substantive justification, eg stationary strategies are simplest.

 How to solve?
-Guess: we want all players to be best responding. have a $V_i$ as before which is value of being proposer.
+Guess: we want all players to be best responding. have a $V_i$ as before which is value of being in a period where I propose.
 Then your choice is between either: accept the offer on the table, or get EV of waiting.
-E
+EV is $1/n V_i + (1/n)(1/n) V_i$ etc. Offerer will offer each their EV of waiting.
+But we don't get a lot of milage from using the payoff conditional on being a proposer, because that is random

+Then $V_i$ is the continuation payoff of a point before the next offer is generated. ie. the payoff of the whole game.
+- so what is my voting rule. suppose I am pivotal.
+I will say, I vote policies that I like.
+- so I like offers that are $\geq \delta V_i$ (let $\delta_i = \delta$ for now)
+- offerer $j$ has to offer $1- \delta \sum_{i\neq j} V_i$